Barkhausen-Institut/ros2_latency_evaluation/README.md

 ## Postprocess Results

+In the following, we will describe how to get results that are comparable to the paper.

+### Calculate End to End latencies from dumped timestamps

+Each node dumps in a separate csv absolute timestamps using `CLOCK_MONOTONIC_RAW` upon message receival.
+Assuming we have `N` nodes in our node chain, the respective csvs are called `<i>-N.csv`, `i` being the 1-based-index of the nodes.

-Run `calc_e2e_lat.py` in `src/separate_processes/scripts/` to calculate the end to end latency + profiling from the first to the last node.
+In order to calculate the latencies and profiling from the first node to the `N`-th node, run `calc_e2e_lat.py` in `src/separate_processes/scripts/`.
 Statistics are calculated afterwards.
 These are saved in `stats.json` in the respective folder.
+Pure end to end latencies can be found in `latencies.csv`.

+### Pick your desired parameter configuration

-Afterwards, the you can collect `stats.json` according to your desired parameter configuration:
+Afterwards, you can collect `stats.json` according to your desired parameter configuration:

 **collect_lat_csv.py**: Check the argument list.
 In general, you set the following parameters fix:
 - rmw